Cassone

 A typical place for such a cassone was in a chamber at the foot of a bed that was enclosed in curtains.
 Such a situation is a familiar setting for depictions of the Annunciation or the Visitation of St. Anne to the Virgin Mary.
 A cassone was largely immovable.
 In a culture where chairs were reserved for important personages, often pillows scattered upon the floor of a chamber provided informal seating, and a cassone could provide both a backrest and a table surface.
 The symbolic "humility" that modern scholars read into Annunciations where the Virgin sits reading upon the floor, perhaps underestimates this familiar mode of seating.

 At the end of the 15th century, a new classicising style arose, and early Renaissance cassoni of central and northern Italy were carved and partly gilded, and given classical décor, with panels flanked by fluted corner pilasters, under friezes and cornices, or with sculptural panels in high or low relief.
 Some early to mid-sixteenth-century cassoni drew their inspiration from Roman sarcophagi (illustration, right).
 By the mid-sixteenth century Giorgio Vasari could remark on the old-fashioned cassoni with painted scenes, examples of which could be seen in the palazzi of Florentine families.

 A cassone that has been provided with a high panelled back and sometimes a footrest, for both hieratic and practical reasons, becomes a cassapanca ("chest-bench").
 Cassapanche were immovably fixed in the main public room of a palazzo, the sala or salone.
 They were part of the immobili ("unmoveables"), perhaps even more than the removable glazed window casements, and might be left in place, even if the palazzo passed to another family.

+In the east part of Emilia Romagna, the "cassone" term is also used to describe a local food, which is a round flat bread cooked on a special pan called "testo".